-- 1) The inclusion criteria in this study are: - a.
+1) The inclusion criteria in this study are:

+- a.
 Mothers who gave birth to a baby for the first time and were treated at the hospital/BPM/Clinic where the research was conducted. - b.
 Gestational age greater than or equal to 37 weeks at the time of delivery - c.
-Minimum birth weight 2,500 gr - 2) The exclusion criteria in this study are: - a.
-The mother is sick and is not recommended by the doctor to breastfeed her baby due to her illness - b.
-Babies who are seriously ill and need to have fasted the study were age, parity, and education, and history of attending classes for pregnant women.
+Minimum birth weight 2,500 gr a.
+The mother is sick and is not recommended by the doctor to breastfeed her baby due to her illness b.
+Babies who are seriously ill and need to have fasted